 - Roll the first dough ball into a 9 x 18-inch rectangle, starting with the long side.
 Sprinkle with half of the filling mixture.
 Starting at the long side, roll up jellyroll style.
 Pinch the seam to seal.

 - Use a large knife or pizza cutter to slice the roll in half lengthwise.
 Place halves side by side, with cut surfaces facing up.
-Start twisting from the middle and work towards each end.
+Start draping one half-pipe over the other, starting from the middle, and working towards each end.
 Shape the twisted half-pipes into a ring and place them into a nonstick or greased 8-inch pan.
 Weave the ends into each other.

 - Repeat the process with the other half of the dough and filling.
 Cover and let rise in a warm place until almost doubled in size.